Hot Springs Arkansas LSAT Prep Classes

 If a student has academic questions about the TestMasters LSAT prep materials they can email our dedicated Academic Assistance department and receive a response within 24 hours.

-Is every licensed LSAT question included in the full-length TestMasters LSAT course?
+Is every licensed LSAT question included in the Weekend TestMasters LSAT course?

 If I have to postpone a scheduled diagnostic exam, what are my options to make it up?

-Every proctored diagnostic exam is available to students on their Online Resource Center on the day that their class is scheduled to take it.
-Students can download and print the exam and self-proctor it at their earliest convenience.
-Once they have completed the exam, students must submit their answer sheet to TestMasters for scoring.
+Every proctored diagnostic exam is available to students as soon as they receive their shipment of course materials.
+Students can always choose to self-proctor exams whenever it is convenient, although we recommend attending the scheduled proctored tests when possible.
 If there is a test administration at a different location that a student is able to attend, they can print an audit pass from the Online Resource Center and take the proctored exam with a different class.

 I am signed up for the Hot Springs TestMasters class.
 Should I study my TestMasters LSAT books before the first lesson?